TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

 -# Connect the laptops/PCs as per demo connections diagram above.
    * **Important:** DHCP server (if required) must be connected to **MAC Port 1**.
-   * **Note:** Do not connect any device to **MAC Port 0** as it may not be functional, please refer to the @ref ethfw_known_issues sections for further details
+   * **Note:** Do not connect any device to **MAC Port 0** if using J7 EVM alpha version as it may not be functional, please refer to the
+     @ref ethfw_known_issues sections for further details

+-# Load application binaries to Main R5F cores in the following sequence:
+   * Load Main R5F core 0: app_remoteswitchcfg_server.xer5f
+   * Load Main R5F core 1: app_remoteswitchcfg_client.xer5f
+   * Run Main R5F core 1
+   * Run Main R5F core 0
--# For loading demo application binaries through CCS on J721E, please refer to CCS setup section in SDK top level documentation.
+   * **Note:** For loading demo application binaries through CCS on J721E, please refer to CCS setup section in SDK top level documentation.

-   * Main R5F core 0: app_remoteswitchcfg_server.xer5f
-   * Main R5F core 1: app_remoteswitchcfg_client.xer5f
+-# Start Runtime Object View (ROV) in CCS for the Main R5F core 1 and navigate to the SysMin component in order to see the MCU2_1 client application's logs.
+   This application doesn't use an UART port for logging.

 > **Note:** Linux running on A72 core is not compatible with CCS boot mode.